by Liuba Timonina, JŪRMALA

 Nowadays the Torņakalns station is mostly associated with the mass deportations of 1941 and 1949, commemorated by a stock-car on the left side.
 But before the dramatic events of the 20th century, Torņakalns was actually one of the most romantic places in Riga, due to beautiful Arkādijas Park and Māras Pond.

 The second stop – Zassenhof (Zasulauks) – was mostly known for its chemical and woodworking factories.
 For example, in the 18th century there was a paper manufacturing industry which was operated by both wind and water.
 It was built by Johann Steinhauer, a famous Latvian entrepreneur, who first worked with the Swedes and after the year of 1720 with the Russians and owned several manors in Zassenhof.
 But one of the most well-known factories was probably an engineering factory, Motor, where the first airplane in the Russian Empire was made.

 Here is what is left of the famous factory today.

-Wondering why the train passes by Depo in the middle of the way to Jūrmala?
-That is because of the Zasulauks locomotive depot that was placed there in 1960 due to increasing railway traffic and is still running.
+Wondering why the train passes by the Depo in the middle of the way to Jūrmala?
+That is because of the Zasulauks locomotive depot that was placed there in 1960 due to increasing railway traffic, and which is still running.